Riddhi12349/Marketplace/README.md

 ## 🎯 Overview

 This tool solves the challenge of mapping product data from a seller's format to various marketplace-specific templates.
-Each marketplace (Myntra, Flipkart, etc.) has different attribute requirements and naming conventions.
-This application provides an intuitive UI to create these mappings and save them for future use.

-### Key Concepts

-- **Marketplace Template**: Defines the required attributes for a specific marketplace (e.g., productName, brand, price)
-- **Seller File**: CSV/Excel file containing the seller's product catalog with their own column naming
-- **Attribute Mapping**: The relationship between seller file columns and marketplace attributes

 ## ✨ Features